 Convento do Espinheiro

-Luxuriously redecorated, the Convento do Espinheiro is today considered a national monument, that works with renown brand Luxury Collection of company Starwood Hotels & Resorts.
-This ensures quality and consistency of service delivered by the team lead by Maria Carapinha, the Hotel’s General Manager.
-This Hotel is also inserted in a sumptuous garden of 8 hectares, where guests can wonder in privacy and take the most of the soft Alentejo Landscape.
+Luxuriously redecorated, the Convento do Espinheiro is today considered a national monument, that works with renowned brand Luxury Collection of company Starwood Hotels & Resorts.
+This ensures quality and consistency of service delivered by the team led by Maria Carapinha, the Hotel’s General Manager.
+This Hotel is also inserted in a sumptuous garden of 8 hectares, where guests can wander in privacy and take the most of the soft Alentejo Landscape.

 On top of all of this and what I love more about this hotel is the Divinus Restaurant and the work done by Chef Bouazza Bouhlani.
-Converted from the the convent’s ancient wine-cellar, Chef Bouazza presents the Guests of Convento do Espinheiro genuine flavours of the Alentejo region’s gastronomy, with a touch of sophistication and refinement.
+Converted from the convent’s ancient wine cellar, Chef Bouazza presents the Guests of Convento do Espinheiro with genuine flavors of the Alentejo region’s gastronomy, with a touch of sophistication and refinement.

-There is a new cusine attraction at Convento do Espinheiro called Tasta do Chef.
+There is a new cuisine attraction at Convento do Espinheiro called Taste do Chef.
 An old garden hut, which was transformed into a traditional Portuguese eatery serving Traditional cuisine typical from the Alentejo.
-It is located next to the convent’s garden, where chef Bouazza produces no fuss heartwarming dishes like cold gazpacho soup, fried black pork cubes, and homemade sericiaia.
-Also, don’t for the pool at sundown, especially in hot summer days.
+It is located next to the convent’s garden, where chef Bouazza produces no-fuss heartwarming dishes like cold gazpacho soup, fried black pork cubes, and homemade sericiaia.
+Also, don’t for the pool at sundown, especially on hot summer days.

 Herdade da Malhadinha Nova

-Herdade da Malhadinha Nova is located in Albernoa, in the heart of Baixo Alentejo and offers comfort and design in a relaxed harmony with its surrounding Landscape.
+Herdade da Malhadinha Nova is located in Albernoa, in the heart of Baixo Alentejo, and offers comfort and design in relaxed harmony with its surrounding landscape.
 Even though it is the furthest of the Wine Tourism businesses when you depart from Lisbon, owner Rita Soares has set up her business in a way that her guests feel that the long journey was totally worth it.

 Torre de Palma